(For Use With Multiple NeoFlash Products) This Review Tested Both Products On the Neo N64 Myth Cart

 Open Windows explorer again if it was closed earlier or bring that window up and open the ".menu" folder.
 Create a subfolder inside called "n64", again without quotes.
 Within the n64 folder, create two folders.
 One called "images" and one called "save".

-If the menu is to be run from the SD card, extract NEON64SD.v64 to the n64 subfolder on the SD card (it goes in :\.menu\n64) from the Neo N64 Menu zip file that was downloaded earlier from Neo Flash's web site.
+If the menu is to be run from the SD card, extract NEON64SD.v64 to the n64 subfolder on the SD card (it goes in

 It is important to note that you will not need any Neo Team software to transfer ROMs to the Neo N64 Myth cart any longer.
 Everything will be drag and drop directly to the SD card.